A Lawyer’s Guide to Business Entity Formation in Minnesota and Wisconsin

 4. Corporation

 The most formal of all the entities and the most complex to operate.
 A corporation is formed by the filing of articles of corporation with the state.
-The shareholders of the corporation will approve by-laws governing the entity operations and may also execute a shareholder agreement specifying the relationship between each other that is not contemplated in the by-laws.
-Upon formation the corporation must select its board of directors who are responsible for the management of the entity in accordance with the by-laws.
+The shareholders of the corporation will approve bylaws governing the entity operations and may also execute a shareholder agreement specifying the relationship between each other that is not contemplated in the bylaws.
+Upon formation the corporation must select its board of directors who are responsible for the management of the entity in accordance with the bylaws.

-With regard to the corporate tax liability there are two separate structures: S-CORP and C-CORP.
-The c-corporation must pay taxes for the corporate profits and each of the shareholders are taxed on the dividends they receive from the entity.
-The s-corporation allows for pass through taxation meaning that the entity profits and losses pass through to its shareholders who file on their own personal returns, there is no corporate level taxation for s-corps.
+With regard to the corporate tax liability there are two separate structures: S Corp and C Corp.
+The C corporation must pay taxes for the corporate profits and each of the shareholders are taxed on the dividends they receive from the entity.
+The S corporation allows for pass through taxation meaning that the entity profits and losses pass through to its shareholders who file on their own personal returns, there is no corporate level taxation for S Corps.